tomfairhall/controller/README.md

 - LED server display
 - How to control when there is no System View image?
 - Fix paths to not be hardcoded
+- Make sure graphs have gaps when nothing is being recorded

 Ideas:
 - Set up RPI as access point so that wifi switches can connect to it